 You have a whole system of microbes that live in your gut.
 When you eat, think about what these little guys want to eat to be healthy – mostly plants a.k.a fiber a.k.a “prebiotics”

 I understand that it can be hard to switch over from processed to a healthy wholesome diet.
-Many of these foods are highly addicting and for a lot of people, it can be the only short-term happiness they can attain.
+Many of these foods are highly addicting for people, and it can be the only short-term happiness they can attain.
 Trust me though, the improvements you witness and feel will completely motivate you to continue with a natural diet.

 Eventually, your awareness and connection to your body will manifest food cravings that your body actually needs – this is what I have witnessed in my own life.
 Sometimes, I even go through periods where I will fast for part of a day.
 I just listen to what my body wants me to do.

 Also, I am not perfect or picky.
 If someone is making dessert, I will indulge.
 Because I know the majority of my diet is wholesome, I know it can handle treats here and there without drastic side effects.
 Treat your body right because it deserves it.

 - Slowly phase out processed junk food with healthy alternatives.
 Too many restrictions at one time can cause binging.